30 June 2025

 The broad American political discourse understands neither liberalism nor the Left.

-When leftists contrast leftism with liberalism, they are usually talking about liberalism in the sense of a position on the left-right spectrum.
-I take that post as belonging to that species, since it uses “liberalism” to mean “the ideology of the Democratic Party in the US”.
+When leftists contrast leftism with “liberalism”, they are usually talking about liberalism in the sense of a position on the left-right spectrum.
+I take that post as belonging to that species, since it glosses “liberalism” as the ideology of the Democratic Party.

 A spectrum of political terms: